Best Indonesia eSIM by traveler type

 If you land late, travel with family, need a ride app immediately or stay at a villa with a confusing pin, the travel eSIM usually wins the first hour.
 If you are staying a month and moving beyond the main tourist corridor, local provider value and coverage deserve more attention.

-Local eSIM reality: XL Tourist eSIM versus Telkomsel
+Local eSIM reality: XL, Telkomsel and GraPARI

 Telkomsel’s eSIM page lists eSIM-compatible devices, QR activation and local eSIM products.
 It also states that prepaid eSIM purchases for foreign citizens are validated by KITAS for a new number, so a normal short-stay tourist should not assume Telkomsel’s general eSIM page is the same thing as the Tourist SIMPATI physical tourist card.